 Jack Wright fell in love with the spotlight and the microphone as a small child, and the pure joy of being on the stage has been at the heart of his performing career for decades.
+He started out as a boy soprano entertaining at church events for nothing more than milk and cookies.
 The “entertainer” in him found expression from high school through college in musical theater and classical music performance, and that might have been his career path – except for the economic reality that pop singers in lounge acts make more money.

 So -- following one of the most challenging lead roles in musical theater, as Don Quixote in Man of La Mancha, he literally “took his act on the road.”
 During a continuous 13-year stint as a cover artist, he went from playing behind chicken wire in a cowboy bar to years of repeat bookings at luxury hotels and resorts throughout the U.S. and Canada.
 And Neil Diamond songs were the big draw.
 Looking back – that was probably a sign of things to come.

 Life on the road eventually takes its toll.
 The path to a “new life adventure” led him to pursue a degree in broadcast communications.
 But instead of moving on to a career in television production, his creative writing skills led him into the world of advertising.
 It was a natural fit; producing radio and television spots was, in many ways, an extension of his live performance experience.

 He progressed from copywriter, to producer, to agency creative director, and eventually to the world of corporate marketing and advertising.
 But the strong desire to “put on a show” never left him.
 Soon, he was producing and directing corporate business shows throughout the U.S, Europe, Japan and Australia.